Pimary school teachers, staff and teaching.

 - Mr Beecroft* -pupil teacher, 2nd year (1889 to 1893)

-- C.M.Dent had had to be removed from the register of pupil teachers due to poor health
+- C.M.Dent had had to be removed from the register of pupil teachers due to poor health.

-Ruth Rogers* – 1896 to 1897, she was an assitant infant teacher (Article 50, 1897)
+Ruth Rogers* – 1896 to 1897, she was an assistant infant teacher (Article 50, 1897)

-Miss Rainbird*1898 – 1899 (articel68)
+Miss Rainbird*1898 – 1899 (article 68)

 Miss Dent * 1899 – 1902 (1899 Article 68, 1902 article 50)